Multiple Sclerosis in Children

 Cir and I have asked the doctor more than once, what chance our children have of getting MS. The first few times he assured us that we had nothing to worry about.
 Multiple sclerosis in children with a parent who had MS is only slightly higher than in the general population.

 We have always tried to do the things that are healthy.
 Eating well, taking vitamins.
 Trying to stay at a healthy weight.
 Trying not to eat so many sweets (that's a really hard one).
 Avoiding processed foods.
+And now we're adopting a more plant-based lifestyle which is proving to be even more helpful in managing Cir's symptoms.

-If you live in a temperate climate, supplement with vitamin D3, especially in the colder months.
+If you live in a temperate climate, supplement with vitamin D3, especially during the colder months.
 We were lucky enough to have lots of sunshine this summer of '08.
 We took advantage of it every moment we could.

 To read more about Multiple Sclerosis in Children - Part 2, click the link.